revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 <details><summary> <b>Show Answer</b> </summary>

-> `No`.Set can't be accessed by index,if your trying to access a set by index will throw an error.
+> `No`.
+Set can't be accessed by index, and if your trying to access a set by index, it will throw an error.

 **example**: